bytewax/bytewax/docs/tutorials/handling-missing-data/index.md

 ## Output Results

-Next up we will use the capture operator to write our code to an output source, in this case StdOutSink.
-This is not going to do anything sophisticated, just output the data and the imputed value to standard output.
+Next up we will use the {py:obj}`~bytewax.operators.output` operator to write our code to a sink, in this case {py:obj}`~bytewax.connectors.stdio.StdOutSink`.
+This is not going to do anything sophisticated, just print the data and the imputed value to standard output.

 ```{literalinclude} missing_data_dataflow.py
 :caption: dataflow.py